 Mr. Bannister attended Leadership Greenville Class 25.
 In 2000, he was nominated for Greenville’s Best & Brightest Under 35.
 He served on the Civil Service Commission for Greenville between 1999 and 2004.
 He was also on the Greenville Chamber of Commerce Board of Regents.

 He is married to Krista Ellis Bannister.
 They have 3 daughters –Adair, Rebekah, and Winna Beth.
-Mr. Bannister has been active in the community and with his church, Buncombe Street United Methodist Church, where he currently serves on the Board of Stewards.
+Mr. Bannister has been active in the community and with his church, Buncombe Street United Methodist Church.

 Debra M. Sofield